Newington-Cropsey Foundation: Gallery of Art

 The Gallery of Art building is located in a ravine 60 ft beneath Ever Rest, overlooking the nearby Hudson River and the Palisades and behind a commuter parking lot of the Hastings-on-Hudson Metro-North station.
 There lies a small campus of buildings, including an archive of Cropsey's papers.
 The site's administration building houses the office of American Arts Quarterly, a publication for Hudson River Realistic painting, with a circulation of about 3,000.
 The upper floor has a library with about 4,000 books on 19th century painting, along with a computer library and databanks.

 The museum is dedicated to the paintings and sculptures of Cropsey and other artists of the 19th century.
 It holds roughly 75 paintings of Cropsey's, many with scenes from England and Rome, where Cropsey visited, and allegorical works from the 1850s.
 It is open for free tours by appointment.

 The yellow Gothic Revival or Palladian style museum building was built in 1994 and designed by Atlanta architects Rodney Mims Cook Jr. and Peter J. Polites of PolitesCook Architects.
 Along with the surrounding landscape, it was constructed at a cost of about $4 million.
-The building was designed to resemble a relic from a paste era, recapturing beauty and stability of the 19th century.
+The building was designed to resemble a relic from a past era, recapturing beauty and stability of the 19th century.
 The building uses many principles of classical architecture, including sunlight directed onto the rotunda's floor.

 New York Times art critic Roberta Smith found the building to be "garishly inappropriate and amateurish", with "badly scaled architecture".
 She noted that the building's main gallery has Cropsey paintings hung well above eye level, poorly lit, and with unlabeled and overcleaned paintings.
 She found Cropsey's works better-suited and more easy to see at Ever Rest.